 Digital daily reporting evolution

-Advanced documentation systems provide:
+Advanced record-keeping systems provide:

 Weather conditions included based on location to validate delays